Sun Country Bretons — Home of AKC Master Hunters

 Is my puppy eligible for registration?

 Our puppies are eligible for registration with the American Kennel Club (AKC), United Kennel Club (UKC), and North American Versatile Hunting Dog Association (NAVHDA).
 UKC is the parent club for the Epagneul Breton breed.
 AKC registers the Epagneul Breton as a "Brittany," but only the American Brittany is eligible to enter show events.
 Field and performance events are open to the "French" Brittany.
-We will provide the necessary forms for registration.
+We will register the puppy with AKC and UKC.

-You have purchased a purebred puppy with a long line of field and show champions in its pedigree, so why not make it “official.”
-It is especially important to register your puppy if you plan to breed it in the future and/or if you might enter competitive events such as dog shows, hunting field trials or tests, agility, or obedience.
-The cost for registration is minimal and these organizations offer many opportunities and benefits.
+You have purchased a purebred puppy with a long line of field and show champions in its pedigree.
+We feel it is important to register your puppy, especially if you plan to breed it in the future and/or if you might enter competitive events such as dog shows, hunting field trials or tests, agility, or obedience.
+AKC, UKC and other organizations offer many opportunities and benefits that we hope you will consider.

 How do I choose a registered name for my puppy?